The History of Hospice of the Foothills

 Advancing the Mission of Hospice of the Foothills

-In 2009, Hospice of the Foothills observed its 30th anniversary, celebrating the milestones that marked the organization’s evolution from a small all volunteer staff to the interdisciplinary, professional care team of today.
-In addition to enhanced and expanded programs and services to Western Nevada County and surrounding communities, Hospice of the Foothills continues to raise the bar on professional standards and practices among its staff and within the regional healthcare community.
-With a focus on community outreach, collaborations and partnerships are being advanced and encouraged through Hospice-sponsored educational end-of-life programs and training.
-Every advance in Hospice of the Foothills’ mission produces a higher quality of care and enhanced programs and services for the benefit of the patients, their loved ones, and the community – in their own homes and in ours.
+In 2013, Hospice of the Foothills observed its 34th anniversary, marking the milestones of the organization’s evolution from a small all volunteer staff to the interdisciplinary, professional care team of today.
+In addition to enhanced and expanded programs and services, Hospice of the Foothills continues to raise the bar on professional standards and practices among its staff and within the regional healthcare community.
+With a focus on community outreach, collaborations and partnerships are being advanced and encouraged through Hospice-sponsored educational, end-of-life programs and training.
+Through generous gifts such as the 2011 Joseph & Vera Long Foundation grant, Hospice of the Foothills is developing new programs such as advanced care planning to more effectively meet the needs of the community.
+Every advance in Hospice of the Foothills’ mission produces a higher quality of care and enhanced programs and services for the benefit of our patients, their loved ones, and the community – in their own homes and in ours.